googlefonts/Gulzar/README.md

 Gulzar is a Nastaliq font for Urdu text with a typographic, rather than calligraphic feel.

+## Note to other font designers

+We hope that Gulzar will serve as a reference and model for other Nastaliq font designs, in particular in terms of its engineering and shaping rules.
+If you are looking to design a Nastaliq font, you will find some documentation on the Gulzar system and how it works in [engineering.md](engineering.md).

 ## Set up instructions

 Only needs to be done once: